gaurav-singh2525/smart_route_planner_DSA/README.md

 ## Contribution

 - **GAURAV SINGH (B24EE1020)** -> Helped with Ideation of project and optimization of algorithm logics and functions, also helped in GUI                                                 implementation.
-- **GAUTAM (B24CM1024)** -> Helped in implementation and simplification of algoritm logics and functions, also added real-life features.
+- **GAUTAM (B24CM1024)** -> Helped in management and simplification of algoritm logics and functions, also added real-life features.
 - **AAYAN RAJ (B24CS1003)** -> Helped in adding new features, suggested ways to add more practical features.
 - **KAPIL (B24EE1031)** -> Helped with GUI development, simplified various functions and helped with API implementation.